 Learning Support Policies

-The Office of the Vice Provost for Undergraduate Education (OUE) administers the Learning Support (LS) Program.
-College preparatory courses (for non-academic credit) are offered in mathematics and English for students who need further preparation to be successful in English, mathematics, and related courses.
+The Office of the Vice Provost for Undergraduate Education (OUE) administers the Learning Support Program.
+Co-requisite support courses (for non-academic credit) are offered for College Algebra, MATH 1111, and English Composition I, ENGL 1101, for students who need additional preparation to be successful in these and related courses.

-Georgia Tech uses benchmark scores earned via the SAT (Critical Reading and Math) or ACT (English and Math) to determine placement in Learning Support.
-Students who score below a 430 on the SAT Critical Reading test (or 17 on the ACT English) will be required to complete the LS program for English.
-Students who score below a 500 on the SAT Math Test (or 21 on the ACT Math) will be required to complete the LS program for Math.
-Students may be required to complete the LS program for both English and Math.
-Georgia Tech will consider the higher of the SAT and ACT scores when determining LS placement.
+Georgia Tech uses benchmark scores earned via the SAT (Evidenced-Based Reading and Writing and Math) or ACT (English and Math) to determine placement in Learning Support.
+Students who score below 480 on the SAT Evidence-Based Reading and Writing Section (or 17 on the ACT English) will be required to complete the learning support program for English.
+Students who score below 530 on the SAT Math Section (or 21 on the ACT Math) will be required to complete the learning support program for math.
+Students may be required to complete the learning support program for both English and math.
+Georgia Tech will consider the higher of the SAT and ACT scores when determining learning support placement.

-The LS program should be completed as soon as possible after matriculation to Georgia Tech.
+The Learning Support Program requirements should be completed as soon as possible after matriculation to Georgia Tech.
 Students should work with advisors to determine the best timing for these requirements.